kirilledition/DockerBuildGCTA/README.md

-# DockerBuildGCTA
+# Build GCTA static binary using docker

-Build GCTA static binary using docker
+Repository contains dockerfile that builds gcta binary and all dependencies.

-docker build -t build_gcta .
+Container resulting from this image contains binary executable, so you need to copy it to your local machine.
-docker run -it --rm -v "$(pwd)"/result:/result build_gcta cp /home/gcta/build/gcta64 /result/gcta64
+Patch file changes building instructions for gcta, to create static binary, so you do not need to have any libraries in your machine.